nigelhorne/ged2site/README.md

 You can get free API keys from Google at https://console.developers.google.com/apis/credentials.

-ged2site also creates an XML file, people.xml, of parsed output which you can use in querying software.
+ged2site also creates an XML file, people.xml, of parsed output which you can use in querying software, so it also works as a Gedcom to XML converter.

 Debugging and Developing
 ========================